About Our Website

 Writing Custom Templates

+All front-end output is generated by custom-written templates.
+These templates control exactly how content is rendered, separate main content from sidebars and supporting material, avoid shortcodes, page builders, or visual editors, and rely on standard, readable markup.
 This makes the site predictable.
 A given type of content always behaves the same way, and changes to layout are made in one place rather than across multiple pages.

 CSS and Presentation

+The site’s presentation is handled with a single, cohesive CSS system rather than page-specific styling.
+The emphasis is on consistent typography, predictable spacing, limited use of decorative elements, and a clear hierarchy between primary content and supporting material.
 Images, captions, pull quotes, and block quotes are handled with defined patterns rather than ad hoc styling.
 This allows long-form writing and photography to coexist without visual conflict.
+The goal is not novelty, but legibility.

 Separating Editing from Publishing

+One of the most significant architectural decisions was separating the editing environment from the public site.
 All editing and development happens in a staging version of the site.
 Editors can see their work exactly as it will appear, but changes are not automatically public.
+When a set of changes is ready, the site is exported to a static version.
+That exported version is what visitors see.

 This means: